STORMgroup/CERN/README.md

 ## Requirements

 The requirements for each section of CERN are listed in their respective repositories.
 Get started by installing the necessary tools for evaluation in ./test/tools

+To compile the CERN executable, use gcc version 11.2.0 or higher.